 Activate the yeast by combining it with 1/4 cup of the warm water and a teaspoon of the sugar.
 Set the mixture aside until it's frothy, about 5 to 10 minutes.

-In a large bowl, combine the flours, remaining sugar and salt in a mixing bowl.
-Add the yeast mixture, the oil and the rest of the water, and mix to form a soft, manageable dough.
+In a large bowl, combine the flours, remaining sugar, and salt in a mixing bowl.
+Add the yeast mixture, the oil, and the rest of the water, and mix to form a soft, manageable dough.

 Knead the dough in a mixer with a dough hook, or by hand on a lightly floured surface, for about 10 minutes or until smooth and elastic.
 The dough should be quite soft but not sticky.
 If it's too sticky to work with, add a little flour one tablespoon at a time.
-If the dough feels a bit stiff, work in additional water, a tablespoon at a time.
+If the dough feels a bit stiff, work in additional water one tablespoon at a time.

 Divide the dough into smooth balls the size of small plums and let them rest, covered, on a lightly floured surface for about 10 minutes.